imagej/imagej.github.io/_pages/plugins/labkit/hpc-cluster.md

     - Run Plugins > BigStitcher > Batch Processing > Define dataset …
       (Use Bioformats importer and make sure to select the correct pixel size)
 3. Open the image in Labkit using:
-    Plugins > Lakit > Open Image File With Labkit
+    Plugins > Labkit > Open Image File With Labkit
-4. Continue as described in the [quick automatic segmentation]()
+4. Continue as described in the [quick automatic segmentation](pixel-classification-tutorial.md)
 5. Save the trained classifier {% include bc path="Segmentation | Save Classifier ..." %}

 On the HPC cluster: